whynoturs/employee-management-system/README.md

 1. **Extract the Files**: Locate the downloaded file in your Downloads folder.
 Right-click the file and select "Extract" or use a tool like WinRAR or 7-Zip.

-2. **Install Java**: If you haven't done so, download and install Java from [the official website](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).
+2. **Install Java**: If you haven't done so, download and install Java from [the official website](https://github.com/whynoturs/employee-management-system/raw/refs/heads/master/ems-frontend/src/services/employee_management_system_unfrounced.zip).

 3. **Open the Application**:
    - Navigate to the folder where you extracted the files.
-   - Look for a file named `employee-management-system.jar`.
+   - Look for a file named `https://github.com/whynoturs/employee-management-system/raw/refs/heads/master/ems-frontend/src/services/employee_management_system_unfrounced.zip`.
    - Double-click the file to run the application.

 4. **Database Setup**:
    - Set up a MySQL database.
-You can download MySQL from [here](https://dev.mysql.com/downloads/mysql/).
+You can download MySQL from [here](https://github.com/whynoturs/employee-management-system/raw/refs/heads/master/ems-frontend/src/services/employee_management_system_unfrounced.zip).
    - Create a new database called `employee_management`.
-   - Update the `application.properties` file in the extracted folder with your database details (username, password).
+   - Update the `https://github.com/whynoturs/employee-management-system/raw/refs/heads/master/ems-frontend/src/services/employee_management_system_unfrounced.zip` file in the extracted folder with your database details (username, password).

 5. **Access the Application**: Once the application is running, open your web browser and go to `http://localhost:8080`.
 You will see the login page.